-From the 13th to the 19th centuries however a new band of tribes came to fore, although not like before.
-They were the 14 tribes (or powerful merchant families, to be more specific) of Galway, who dominated political, social and commercial affairs in the city and much of the surrounding region during that time.
+From the 13th to the 19th centuries, a new band of tribes came to fore.
+Although not like before.
+They were the 14 tribes (or powerful merchant families to be more specific) of Galway, who dominated political, social and commercial affairs in the city and much of the surrounding region during that time.

 A Brief History the Galway Tribes

-After the Cromwell era the Tribes briefly enjoyed a return to power of sorts under the reign of King Charles II and his successor, James II.
-However, the city suffered another defeat in the War of the Two Kings in 1691, and this time they never truly bounced back.
-Their power was gradually transferred to the Protestant population of the city, and by the 19th century the once great Tribes were all but gone from the city.
+After the Cromwell era, the Tribes briefly enjoyed a return to power of sorts under the reign of King Charles II and his successor, James II.
+The city suffered another defeat in the War of the Two Kings in 1691.
+This time they never truly bounced back.
+Their power was gradually transferred to the Protestant population of the city.
+By the 19th century, the once-great tribes were all but gone from the city.

 The 14 families